16 -Destiny Found On the Path of Fear and Trust

 Sean dropped, hitting the wet ground with a graceless thud that sent a spray of muck up his arms.
 Rolling onto his stomach, he snapped into a prone position and loosed a burst of fire.
 The rounds smacked into metal with an audible ping, shaving paint off a target’s shoulder but leaving it standing.

-From higher on the ridge, Malik’s voice drifted over like smoke—dry, detached, but tinged with faint amusement.
+Malik’s voice crackled over the comms, dry as dust.
 “Telemetry says Sean’s heart rate thinks he’s dying.
 Rhys’s too, but that appears to be baseline.”

-Sean snorted into his mic, wiping mud from his cheek with his sleeve.
+Through his own mic, Sean snorted.
 “That’s because Rhys doesn’t have a heart rate.
 He’s powered by sheer disappointment.”

 Sean pushed himself up onto one knee and threw out a salute, casual to the point of insolence.
 “Style, boss.”
 He flashed a crooked grin.